-Not exactly.
-Some hydrogen boilers will be able to run on 100% hydrogen as well as natural gas, but other hydrogen-ready boilers such as Viessmann's Vitodens 100-W gas condensing boiler, run with a hydrogen mix of up to 20% and 80% natural gas.
+Some hydrogen boilers will be able to run on 100% hydrogen as well as natural gas, but other hydrogen-ready boilers, such as Viessmann's Vitodens 100-W gas condensing boiler, run with a hydrogen mix of up to 20% and 80% natural gas.

-Last year, in the first HyDeploy pilot trial, 20% of hydrogen was injected and blended into Keele University's existing private gas network, which supplies 30 faculty buildings and 100 domestic properties.
+In the first HyDeploy (opens in new tab) pilot trial in 2020, 20% of hydrogen was injected and blended into Keele University's existing private gas network, which supplies 30 faculty buildings and 100 domestic properties.

 There is another hydrogen mix trial underway in Winlaton, a village near Newcastle, where 670 homes have become some of the first in the UK to trial natural gas blended with hydrogen.
-The trial will conclude later this year.
+The trial is expected to conclude in 2022.

 A major benefit of owning a hydrogen boiler is that it will reduce your carbon emissions, making your home environmentally friendly.

-Additionally, it could help to decrease your long-term energy bills.
+It could also help to decrease your long-term energy bills.
 Hydrogen is more energy efficient than natural gas - there is equal energy in 1kg of hydrogen as there is in 2.8kg of gas, according to Power Technology - and this means you’ll use less fuel.

 Furthermore, when the UK’s gas network is able and ready to switch from methane to hydrogen, those with hydrogen-ready boilers won’t need to replace their heating systems.
 No changes will be required to pipework or radiators, and you won’t need to install a water tank.